 Sam tried to call Lorne on her mom’s satellite phone, but it didn’t work.
 She was in a tight valley with inhospitable terrain.
 Her satellite phone was useless here.

 “Two is one and one is none,” she whispered, remembering what her dad always said as a reminder to pack extra emergency gear.
-She dug down to the bottom of a pocket in her bag and pulled out her backup personal locator beacon.
+She dug to the bottom of a pocket in her bag and pulled out her backup personal locator beacon.
 She activated it and waited.
 Ben needed a doctor urgently, but Sam had no way of knowing if anyone would receive her signal.

 Are you enjoying Fool’s Bluff?
 Please share this with your friends and family who would also like this story!